Back to support

 Understanding ECG with Aidlab

 ECG (or EKG) measures the electrical signals that control your heartbeats.
-Aidlab records these signals and presents them as a graph, giving you and your doctor insight into heart rhythm patterns.
+Aidlab records these signals and presents them as a graph, which can help review heart rhythm patterns.

 ECG is also the basis for several other Aidlab metrics.
 We use it to calculate heart rate, RR intervals, and Heart Rate Variability (HRV).
 This makes one signal useful for understanding heart rhythm, body load, recovery, and response to training.